Cell Phone Reception:

 Rooms are cleaned and serviced daily with a turndown service in the early evenings.

-Air conditioners are an optional extra.
+The lodge is fully equipped with air conditioners in every room.
 However, from experience they are rarely needed as all bedroom doors and windows have fly / mosquito screens.
 The bedroom suites are very spacious and well ventilated and include ceiling fans inside the mosquito nets.